stakater/stakater-docs/docs/content/onboarding/onboarding.md

 ## Week 2-4 - Application Migration - Time and Material - Optional

-- Select the first application
+- Select the first application or group of applications that work together

+    - Setup infrastructure and application gitops repositories for deploying application and dependent configurations

+    - Setup tenant operator configuration and decide on the number of environments if required

+    - Divide applications into microservices and containerize them

+    - Deploy the application onto the cluster using Kubernetes Resources.
+List out secret required, dependent services, databases, storage requirements and implement them accordingly.

+    - Deploy Kubernetes Resources using [Stakater Developed Helm Chart](https://github.com/stakater/application) on the environment chosen - prod, stage, test, dev - in the application gitops configuration

+    - Implement CI pipeline for the application if required.
+Deploy Tekton CI pipeline using the [Stakater Tekton Chart](https://github.com/stakater/stakater-tekton-chart)

+    - Implement monitoring, logging, validation/testing frameworks or any additional tools for the application

+    - Validate

 - Educate team on key concepts

-- Containerize application if required

-- Create a Helm chart

-- Implement CI/CD pipeline if required

-- Configure environments

-- Take application to production

-- Configure application monitoring

-- Validate

 ## Next steps